 #4 Does this really solve my time-to-market problem?

-Good question –before answering it, let’s first consider this very simplified system diagram:
+Good question –before answering it, let’s first consider this:

 A newly created mobile client is normally using an already existing infrastructure.
 That means all different client versions are connecting to the same web service to send and receive data.